videograph/VideoGraph_WP/readme.txt

 == Frequently Asked Questions ==

 = What is Videograph? =
-Videograph is a cutting-edge video encoding, streaming, and analysis platform that offer advanced features such as video encoding, Video analytics, and intelligent video processing.
-This plugin allows seamless integration of videograph's capabilities into your WordPress website.
+Videograph is a cutting-edge video encoding, streaming, and analysis platform that offers advanced features such as video encoding, video analytics, and intelligent video processing.
+This plugin allows seamless integration of Videograph's capabilities into your WordPress website.

 = How do I use this plugin to display videos? =
-After installing and activating the plugin, you can use the provided shortcode `[videograph_video]` in any post or page, specifying the video's ID.
-For example: `[videograph_video id="123"]`.
+After installing and activating the plugin, you can use the provided shortcode `[videograph content_id=""]` in any post or page, specifying the video's ID.
+For example: `[videograph content_id="123"]`.

 = How can I customize the appearance of the videos? = You can customize the appearance of the videos by adjusting the width, height, and other parameters within the shortcode.
 For instance, you can set the width and height using `[videograph_video id="123" width="640" height="360"]`.

 = Can I manage my videos directly from WordPress? = Absolutely!
-This plugin enables you to manage your videograph.ai videos directly from your WordPress dashboard, providing a streamlined and convenient experience.
+This plugin enables you to manage your Videograph.ai videos directly from your WordPress dashboard, providing a streamlined and convenient experience.

-= Where can I get my API keys for videograph.ai integration? = To integrate Videograph with this plugin, you'll need API keys including an Access Token and a Secret Key.
-Obtain these keys by signing up on videograph and following their provided documentation.
+= Where can I get my API keys for Videograph.ai integration? = To integrate Videograph with this plugin, you'll need API keys including an Access Token and a Secret Key.
+Obtain these keys by signing up on Videograph and following their provided documentation.
 To know more about generating API keys, [click here](https://docs.videograph.ai/docs/authentication-authorization).

 = How can I add new videos using this plugin? =
-The plugin offers an "Add Videos" page where you can input video URLs to add new videos to your WordPress site.
-Visit the "Add Videos" section in the plugin menu and follow the instructions.
+The plugin offers an "Add New Video" page where you can input video URLs to add new videos to your WordPress site.
+Visit the "Add New Video" section in the plugin menu and follow the instructions.

 = What do I do if I encounter issues with the plugin? = If you face any problems or have queries regarding the plugin, you can reach out to our support team for assistance.
 Contact details can be found on the plugin's settings page in the WordPress dashboard.
 Reach out to our support team at support@videograph.ai

 == Screenshots ==